 The question then becomes how one can effectively regularize the autoencoder.
 First, we need to analyze what properties we would like the latent space to fulfil.
 We can identify two main properties: \begin{enumerate} \item If two input data points are close (according to some measure), their images in the latent space should also be close.
 We call this property \emph{continuity}. \item Any point in the latent space should be mapped through the decoder onto a meaningful data point, a property we call \emph{completeness}. \end{enumerate} While there are principle ways to achieve regularization along similar paths as discussed in the previous section on supervised learning, we will discuss here a solution that is particularly useful as a generative model: the \emph{variational autoencoder} (VAE).

 The idea behind VAEs is for the encoder to output not just an exact point $\bm{z}$ in the latent space, but a (factorized) Normal distribution of points, $\mathcal{N}(\bm{\mu}, \bm{\sigma})$.
-In particular, the output of the encoder comprises two vectors, the first representing the means, $\bm{\mu}$, and the second the standard deviations, $\bm{\sigma}$.
+In particular, the output of the encoder comprises two vectors, the first representing the means $\bm{\mu}$, and the second the standard deviations $\bm{\sigma}$.
 The input for the decoder is then sampled from this distribution, $\bm{z} \sim \mathcal{N}(\bm{\mu}, \bm{\sigma})$, and the original input is reconstructed and compared to the original input for training.
 In addition to the standard loss function comparing input and output of the VAE, we further add a regularization term to the loss function such that the distributions from the encoder are close to a standard normal distribution $\mathcal{N}(\bm{0}, \bm{1})$.
-Using the Kullback-Leibler divergence, Eq.(2.20), to measure the deviation from the standard normal distribution, the full loss function then reads
+Using the Kullback-Leibler divergence, Eq.~\eqref{eq:KL}, to measure the deviation from the standard normal distribution, the full loss function then reads

 In this expression, the first term quantifies the reconstruction loss with $\bm{x}_i^{\rm in}$ the input to and $\bm{x}_i^{\rm out}$ the reconstructed data from the VAE.
-The second term is the regularization on the latent space for each input data point, which for two (diagonal) Normal distributions can be simplified, see second line of Eq.~\eqref{eq:loss_vae}.
-This procedure regularizes the training through the introduction of noise, similar to the dropout layer in Section~\ref{sec:supervised}.
+The second term is the regularization on the latent space for each input data point, which for two (diagonal) Normal distributions can be expressed in a closed form, see second line of Eq.~\eqref{eq:loss_vae}.
+This procedure regularizes the training through the introduction of noise, similar to the dropout layer in Sec.~\ref{sec:supervized}.
 However, the regularization here not only generically increases generalization, but also enforces the desired structure in the latent space.